Counselling & Mental Health Service

 Register with us

-For a brief session with a counsellor without the need to book an appointment please attend a Drop-in appointment.
-Student Drop-in is at 13:45 and 14:15 every week day in term time.
-These appointments are first come, first served.
+For a brief session with a Counsellor or Mental Health Advisor without the need to book an appointment, please attend a Drop-in appointment.
+We offer Drop-ins at 13:45 and 14:15 every weekday in term-time.
+These appointments are allocated on a 'first come, first served basis'.

 Help in a crisis